How can I get my Dog to Listen to Me around Distractions?

 – initiates play and affection?

 If you’re struggling, I suggest striving for a balance.
 Try adding more rules and boundaries into the mix rather than focusing on taking existing privileges away.
 The aim is to get your dog to look to you for guidance and direction rather than always making decisions themselves.
-This has 2 huge benefits – you’ll instil strong positive habits and also reassure them that they have a strong upline they can follow and depend on.
+This has 2 huge benefits – you’ll instill strong positive habits and also reassure them that they have a strong upline they can follow and depend on.

 Here are some lifestyle examples of what you can practise daily: